English (ENG) Courses

 ENG-290 Topics in Writing Studies

 This is an introduction to the study of language and psychological behavior.
 We will consider current issues in language and the mind, including the structure and processing of language, language acquisition in children, and how humans store and retrieve linguistic information.
 No previous experience in linguistics is necessary, although it would be helpful if the student has taken Introduction to Psychology.
 There will be weekly quizzes, a short paper, and a comprehensive final examination.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: none